Zodiac Symbols

 An astrologer would make predictions based on the position of Mars in an imaginary sign.
 An astronomer would be able to point out Mars; it would be found amongst the stars of Leo.

-Even to say Mars is IN Leo is incorrect.
+But even to say Mars is IN Leo is incorrect.
 Mars would be in the same direction as the stars of Leo.
 These are themselves at different distances.
 It is a bit like holding a hand against a building saying the hand is IN the the building.

 Mars is said to be the god of war because its red colour reminded the ancients of blood.
 Mars is red because its surface is covered with iron oxides - rust!
 Also, the constellations in use by the West are not the same as those used by other cultures.
 The Chinese and Indians have totally different zodiac signs as well as different numbers of signs of the zodiac.
 Remember,

-the signs of the zodiac are created by humans and do not exist in the universe.
+the signs of the zodiac are created by humans and do not exist in the Universe.

 Astrologers invented the signs of the zodiac (as distinct from the constellations) after the effects of precession became generally known.
 If the constellations can be likened to the Earth's countries (France, USA, Namibia) then the signs of the Zodiac can be likened to ancient kingdoms that no longer exist (Babylonia, Ottoman Empire, Phoenicia).
 Each Zodiac sign is 30 degrees wide in the sky.
 This is how astrologers have defined them.
 The astronomical constellations are all of different sizes, much like countries on the Earth.